MelanieLAlvarado/TechnicalDirection_Final/README.md

 <img src=assets/confirmCtrlJoint.png>

 * **optional:**
-Type a override name for which you wish the control to be named
+Type a override name for which you wish the control to be named.
-> Note: The override name does not include the prefix.
+>***Note:*** The override name does not include the prefix.

 <img src=assets/overrideCtrlName.png>

 ### **Additional Control Options:**
-* To toggle the root control being rigged, click the "Create Root Control" checkbox.
+* To toggle the root control being rigged, click the **"Create Root Control"** checkbox.

 <img src=assets/toggleRootCtrl.png>
 <img src=assets/toggleRootDifference.png>

-*Above: With Rig Control enabled on Left; Without Rig Control enabled on Right*
+*Above: With Rig Control enabled on Left; Without Rig Control enabled on Right.*

-* To toggle the volume maintain attribute being added, click the "Create Volume Attribute" checkbox.
+* To toggle the volume maintain attribute being added, click the **"Create Volume Attribute"** checkbox.
->Note: this attribute will be housed on the "base" control.
+>***Note:*** this attribute will be housed on the "base" control.

 <img src=assets/toggleVolumeCtrl.png>
 <img src=assets/volumeMaintainDifference.png>

-*Above: Volume Maintain off on Left; Volume Maintain enabled on Right*
+*Above: Volume Maintain off on Left; Volume Maintain enabled on Right.*
->Note: Volume Maintain can still be turned off when the attribute is made.
+>***Note:*** Volume Maintain can still be turned off when the attribute is made.
 View the base controls attributes to edit.
-* Change the prefix name of all controls.
+* Change the prefix name of all controls by typing in the the desired name.
 <img src=assets/prefixName.png>

 * Change the controls sizes by typing the desired control size.